 You may wish to undertake personal study to satisfy the theoretical knowledge requirements of the Study Guide.
-A number of academic institutions and commercial companies offer courses.
+Several academic institutions and commercial companies offer courses.
 Taking a course is not compulsory, and the Joint Professional Bodies do not recommend or endorse any particular courses.
 For information, there is a list of some course providers on the RSC website.